sunnhas/goSpace/README.md

 GetAgg(f, x_1, x_2, ..., x_n)
 QueryAgg(f, x_1, x_2, ..., x_n)
 ```
-Do note that these operators are non-blocking.
-Blocking version of the operations may come later.
+Do note that these operators are also non-blocking.

-## Space Library Specification
+## Specification
-The specification for the pSpace Space Library can be found [here](https://github.com/pspaces/Programming-with-Spaces/blob/master/guide.md).
+The specification for the pSpace can be found [here](https://github.com/pspaces/Programming-with-Spaces/blob/master/guide.md).

 ## Limitations
 There are currently some limitations to the implementation:
+ - Strict 4 GiB size limit on the tuple space.
  - Only TCP over IPv4 is supported.
- - Gates and space repositories are not supported yet.
+ - Gates and space repositories are not supported.
- - Multiplexing of multiple spaces over a single gate is not supported yet.
+ - Multiplexing of multiple spaces over a single gate is not supported.
+ - Performance is bouded by the amount of connections established due to networking code.

+These limitations are currently being resolved.

 ## Examples
 Examples and cases for goSpace can be found [here](https://github.com/pspaces/gospace-examples).